graisondangor/cuny-advanced-data-journalism/exercises/lesson3/your_first_notebook.md

 ```
 Now you have all these files locally!

 ### Install requirements

+#### Pip and PyPi

+PyPi or [Python Package Index](https://pypi.python.org/pypi) is a place where people upload packaged libraries for public use.
+The easiest way to get these libraries is through pip, which you can get [here](https://pip.pypa.io/en/stable/installing/).

 To see the packages you have installed:
 ```
 pip freeze